 ii.
 Axtel, in 2007, hired Integradores y Operadores del Norte S.A. de C.V.
 (ION).

-In 2017, ION filed a commercial lawsuit claiming Axtel to pay \$ 113,000 thousand for services, interest, damages and costs.
+In 2017, ION filed a commercial lawsuit claiming Axtel to pay \$ 113,000 for services, interest, damages and costs.

-In October 2020, Integradores y Operadores del Norte, S.A. de C.V, obtained a favorable protection, managing to modify the sentence in his favor to collect \$ 12,199 thousand from Axtel; however, Axtel fought the new resolution.
+In October 2020, Integradores y Operadores del Norte, S.A. de C.V, obtained a favorable protection, managing to modify the sentence in his favor to collect \$ 12,199 from Axtel; however, Axtel fought the new resolution.

-As of the date of issuance of the consolidated financial statements, the Company is reserving the corresponding provisions for the sentence issued.
+As of the date of issuance of the of Audited Financial Statements, the Company is reserving the corresponding provisions for the sentence issued.